kyle-thdi/nginx-reverse-proxy-in-docker/README.md

 1. `git clone https://github.com/kyle-thdi/nginx-reverse-proxy-in-docker.git`
 2. `cd nginx-reverse-proxy-in-docker`
 3. Starting the Container:  If you require SUDO to run docker and docker-compose, run the start/install script by typing `./sudo-start.sh` [then enter] otherwise run `./root-start.sh` [then enter]
 4. If everything runs without any errors and you see "Creating nginx-proxy-manager ... done", navigate to **http://server-ip-address:81** in your browser.
 You should see the Nginx Proxy Manager login page.
-Enter the default username **admin&commat;example.com** and the default password **changeme** ... you will be promted to change the username and password on first login.
+Enter the default username **admin&commat;example.com** and the default password **changeme** ... you will be prompted to change the username and password on first login.
 5. Stopping the Container:  If you require SUDO to run docker and docker-compose, run the stop script by typing `./sudo-stop.sh` [then enter] otherwise run `./root-stop.sh` [then enter]

 ## Initial Setup and Help:

 Author's help and setup  guide: [Setup and Help Guide](https://nginxproxymanager.com/guide/#project-goal).
-The guide is well layed out and easy to use and navigate.
+The guide is easy to use and navigate.

 <dl>
   <dt><em>Credits:<em></dt>